2016 Deutscher Tourenwagen Cup

-The 2016 Deutscher Tourenwagen Cup is the twenty-second season of the Deutscher Tourenwagen Cup, the German championship for touring cars, and the first under its current name after dropping the ADAC name.
+The 2016 Deutscher Tourenwagen Cup was the twenty-second season of the Deutscher Tourenwagen Cup, the German championship for touring cars, and the first under its current name after dropping the ADAC name.
 For this season a new category - Superproduction - was introduced, replacing Division 1, while Divisions 2 and 3 were reclassified as Production 1 and Production 2 respectively.
-Despite not using the ADAC name the series will support ADAC GT Masters and its support series.
-The calendar consists of eight separate race weekends with two races each, spread over eight different tracks.
+Despite not using the ADAC name the series supported the ADAC GT Masters and its support series.
+The calendar consisted of eight separate race weekends with two races each, spread over eight different tracks.

 Teams and drivers

-Dunlop is the official tyre supplier.
+Dunlop was the official tyre supplier.